 8) It has a straight back, with the rib well skipped, and the body is equal in depth.

 9) The chest area is wide.
-They have straight legs, with the amply developed rear area.
+They have straight legs, with an amply developed rear area.

 Ringlet and Flat Lock Hair